guettli/git-tips/README.md

 The alias is able to show remote branches, too: `gbs -a`

+Or you can use [tig](https://jonas.github.io/tig/): `tig refs` then cursor-down, then C for "checkout".

 ## checkout --> switch+restore

 In the past `git checkout` was used for different use-cases.